allo-media/text2num/README.rst

 ``text2num`` is a python package that provides functions and parser classes for:

-- parsing numbers expressed as words in French, English, Spanish, Portuguese and German and convert them to integer values;
+- Parsing of numbers expressed as words in French, English, Spanish, Portuguese and German and convert them to integer values.
-- detect ordinal, cardinal and decimal numbers in a stream of French, English, Spanish and Portuguese words and get their decimal digit representations.
-Spanish does not support ordinal numbers yet.
+- Detection of ordinal, cardinal and decimal numbers in a stream of French, English, Spanish and Portuguese words and get their decimal digit representations.
+NOTE: Spanish does not support ordinal numbers yet.
-- detect ordinal numbers in a German text (BETA)
+- Detection of ordinal numbers in a German text (BETA)

 Compatibility
 -------------